Anôsy: Transportation

 Fort-Dauphin is serviced by Air Madagascar, with daily flights to and from the national capital, Antananarivo to the Tolagnaro Airport.

-Only 50% of roadways in Anosy were passable in 2009.
+Only 50% of roadways in Anôsy were passable in 2009.
 Many roads are closed during the rainy season, and four-wheel drive is recommended.
 A paved road was built connecting Fort-Dauphin–Amboasary Sud–Ambovombe, but most of the surface has been wrecked.
 Some road repairs have been conducted with loans from the World Bank, and by international companies seeking access to the region's natural resources.

 Buses run both north and west from Fort-Dauphin.
 Many are overcrowded and in poor repair, and some are simply trucks with metal benches.

 Ehoala Port, opened in 2009, has greatly improved Anosy's shipping, and was developed for export of ilmenite.